 What are Idiopathic Inflammatory Myopathies?

-The primary focus of Myositis Support and Understanding is muscle diseases which are referred to as “Idiopathic Inflammatory Myopathies” or “Acquired Myopathies,” meaning muscle diseases which are typically not inherited and are caused by the immune system attacking muscles, connective tissue, blood vessels, and/or the skin.
+The primary focus of Myositis Support and Understanding is muscle diseases which are referred to as “Idiopathic Inflammatory Myopathies (IIM).”
+These are typically not inherited and are thought to be caused by the immune system attacking muscles, connective tissue, blood vessels, and/or the skin.
 Idiopathic means the cause is unknown.
 These are often referred to as simply Myositis.

 Idiopathic inflammatory myopathies (IIMs), except for sporadic inclusion body myositis (sIBM), present with subacute symmetrical weakness of the limb girdle muscles, an elevated serum creatine kinase activity, and inflammatory cells in the muscle biopsy (necrotizing autoimmune myopathy being an exception).

 - Polymyositis (PM)

 - Juvenile forms (JDM, and more rare, JPM)